zbraiterman/foundancecred-instance/README.md

 ## Step 1: Do Initial Setup

-1. Hit the big green "Use this template" button on github. (do not fork)
+1. Hit the big green "Use this template" button on GitHub. (do not fork)

 1. Use a **git** client to clone your new repo locally.